kfrlib/kfr/docs/docs/getting-started/installation.md

 KFR itself and applications using it require C++20.
 Other operating systems, compilers, and CPUs may work but are not part of the regular test matrix.

+Emscripten builds support WebAssembly (`wasm` and `wasm64`), but do not use multiarchitecture runtime dispatch.

 ## Prerequisites